kcjengr/probe_basic/docs_src/source/machine_config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

    1. Create a configuration for your machine using Pncconf or mesact/mesact2 from the LinuxCNC menu in the applications drop-down in the upper menu bar.
 In this example, we are using Pncconf.
-   2. It is recommended to use the Axis GUI display for this initial build.
+   2. It is Recommended to use the Axis GUI display for this initial build.
    3. Have your machine's wiring schematic premade to make filling in the required information fast, easy, and accurate in Pncconf.
    4. After completing the Pncconf configuration builder and creating a new machine configuration saved in the LinuxCNC config directory, start LinuxCNC using your new config to verify there are no errors.
    5. Test the machine to verify the base functionality is correct (e.g., jogging, spindle function, axis motion).